tatellog/shoppingCar/libs/bower_components/materialize/CONTRIBUTING.md

 expect(toast.first('span').text()).not.toBe('I am toast');
 ```

 You can use beforeEach, and afterEach in either block to designate code that will execute before or after each item.
-This is useful if you need to setup some scenario for each test, or reset some things after each test.
+This is useful if you need to setup some scenario for each test.js, or reset some things after each test.js.

-When writing expect statements (Jasmine’s form of assert), it is very important to write an expected behavior string so in the event of an error, the test that failed is very clear.
+When writing expect statements (Jasmine’s form of assert), it is very important to write an expected behavior string so in the event of an error, the test.js that failed is very clear.

 Example:
 ```javascript